JoeWilder/annotation-utils/README.md

 ## Installing

-For now, just clone the project and install any dependencies that re needed
+For now, just clone the project and install any dependencies that are needed

 ```
 git clone https://github.com/JoeWilder/AnnotationHandler.git